wilkinsonlab/-Host-Lifespan-and-Pathogen-Reservoir-Potential/README.md

--Host-Lifespan-and-Pathogen-Reservoir-Potential
+Host-Lifespan-and-Pathogen-Reservoir-Potential
 ===============================================

-The Relationship between Host Lifespan and Pathogen Reservoir Potential: an Analysis in the System Arabidopsis thaliana-Cucumber mosaic virus
+The Relationship between Host Lifespan and Pathogen Reservoir Potential: an Analysis in the System *Arabidopsis thaliana-Cucumber mosaic virus*